Innovation, celebration, community, and end of Life.

 Speaking of community, I am now going to write about one of the most inclusive collections of communities I can think of: the LBGTIQA+ | Queer | Drag communities.

 When I return to Australia I have one night at home with Cully and Hubs, then I leave on the Stiletto Express for Broken Hill's fifth annual Broken Heel festival where I will have the incredible pleasure of working off my jet lag surrounded with glamour, foamy wigs, sequins and all flavours of drag fabulousness!
 Some Gentle Readers may not see a link between end of life and an internationally-renown drag festival event, however to me it makes sense to discuss innovation and celebration of both acceptance and community in the same piece of writing.
-Many performers, activists, and celebrities from the drag and queer communities have been responsible for true, inclusive and groundbreaking social change - and a broad scope of social change is what we are currently seeing unfold in terms of end of life and public awareness, so I acknowledge my indebtedness to social trailblazers.
+Many performers, activists, and celebrities from the drag and queer communities have been responsible for true, inclusive and ground-breaking social change - and a broad scope of social change is what we are currently seeing unfold in terms of end of life and public awareness, so I acknowledge my indebtedness to social trailblazers.
 As a proud Ally, too, I consider it essential to be inclusive and appropriate in recognising that many societal changes and innovations we enjoy today were made possible because courageous mavericks stood up and insisted on change and recognition - and all too often change has been led by members of the LBGTIQA+ communities, often at great personal cost.

 Are you unsure of what kinds of social changes have been spearheaded by LBGTIQA+ community members?
 The Stonewall fight was begun by the incredibly community-minded New York activist and drag queen Marsha P. Johnson.
 The Sydney Mardi Gras was begun by an incredibly brave group, known today as "The 78ers", who marched although their event was deemed illegal and many were brutalised by the police.
 We now have an international awareness day on May 17th called IDAHOBIT - International Day Against Homophobia, Biphobia, Interphobia & Transphobia, which, along with other days of recognition, help to make visible and included members of our communities who have been othered in the past.
 And you know me - I encourage you to do your own research and find out about some of the most important figures in social history, some may even be local to your own area.
 Learn names and histories, and help increase respect and awareness in the wider community of the hard work and sacrifice of those who have gone before us.
-For example, arguably the modern End of Life Doula movement was begun by an Arkansas woman named Ruth Coker Burks who cared for gay men dying of HIV/AIDS for three decades starting in the 80s.
-Burks' work as a carer, provider of medicines, and vigiler extended at times to burying dozens of men at her own expense, earning her the nickname 'The Cemetery Angel'.
+For example, arguably the modern end of life doula movement was begun by an Arkansas woman named Ruth Coker Burks who cared for gay men dying of HIV/AIDS for three decades starting in the 80s.
+Burks' work as a carer, provider of medicines, and vigiller extended at times to burying dozens of men at her own expense, earning her the nickname 'The Cemetery Angel'.
 Burkes is now an educator, helping younger generations of the LBGT community in the USA better understand their own cultural history - I would say that this is community-building at it's finest, and what we need in terms of a full reclaiming of death literacy.

 To be frank, much of what I see in terms of end of life innovation right now is people better understanding their rights and choices in terms of law rather than tradition which benefits business rather than personal taste and preference, and if you are curious about what that might look and feel like I invite you to take a look through my earlier blog posts.
 I will always write about the latest changes as I learn about them, but I have a solid body of writing that already considers many options for people looking to do end of life, death, after-death body care, rituals and funerals on their own terms.
 Community is always the best way to go, and inclusiveness yields the strongest and most resilient outcomes in my experience - and I am happy to share stories and ideas about how best to make this happen for you.
-Would you like to talk to me?
-Please email or phone for a face-to-face or video call appointment - but do bear in mind I will be travelling from the 2nd-17th of September 2019 inclusive, so email may be best.